mongodb/mongo/docs/building.md

 Python Prerequisites
 ---------------

-In order to build MongoDB, Python 3.7+ is required, and several Python modules must be installed.
+To build MongoDB, Python 3.7+ is required, and several Python modules must be installed.
 Python 3 is included in macOS 10.15 and later.
 For earlier macOS versions, Python 3 can be installed using Homebrew or MacPorts or similar.